-• On May 13, 2024, FERC issued a final rule (Order No. 1920), titled Building for the Future Through Electric Regional Transmission Planning and Cost Allocation, that adopts the most significant reforms to transmission planning processes in over a decade.
+On May 13, 2024, FERC issued a final rule (Order No. 1920), titled Building for the Future Through Electric Regional Transmission Planning and Cost Allocation, that adopts the most significant reforms to transmission planning processes in over a decade.
 The primary focus of Order No. 1920 is the adoption of a new Long-Term Regional Transmission Planning process that uses scenarios to evaluate at least a 20-year time horizon.
 On November 21, 2024, FERC issued an amendment (Order No. 1920-A) to the final rule based on requests for rehearing and clarification that "refines and improves" the Long-Term Regional Transmission Planning adopted in Order No. 1920.
-Compliance filings are due June 12, 2025, with a subsequent compliance filing related to the interregional transmission coordination requirements due by August 12, 2025.
-On February 21, 2025, the NYISO filed a request with FERC for an extension of its compliance deadlines to April 30, 2026 for its initial compliance filing and June 14, 2027 for its submission to address the interregional requirements.
+On March 24, 2025, FERC granted the NYISO's request for extensions of the compliance deadlines with the NYISO's initial compliance filing due April 30, 2026 and its submission to address the interregional coordination requirements due June 14, 2027.
 (Updated)